justinlee0316/ozal-legal/privacy.md

 **Account information**
 - Email address (used for authentication)
-- Display name and username
+- Display name
 - Password (stored in encrypted form by our authentication provider)
 - Profile photo (if you choose to upload one)
+- Optional profile details you provide (handicap, gender, home practice facility, club bag)

 **Practice content you create**
-- Practice videos ("clips") you record or upload
+- Practice videos and AI-detected swing clips you record
-- Voice notes you record (private to your account; not shared with other users)
+- Voice notes you record (private to your account)
-- Practice metadata: club type, location type (Range, Simulator, or Home), facility name, swing notes, captions, and dates
+- Practice metadata: club selections, session notes, dates, location type
 - AI-generated transcripts and summaries of your voice notes

 **Location information**
-- When you tap "Find nearby facilities" while logging a session, we request your device's approximate location through iOS in order to search for golf facilities near you.
+- When you tap "Find nearby facilities" while setting up your home facility or logging a session, we request your device's approximate location through iOS in order to search for golf facilities near you.
 Your coordinates are sent to Google Places for the search and are **not stored** on our servers.
 Location access is requested only when you use this feature, never in the background, and never on app startup.

 **Device and usage information**
 - Push notification token (used to deliver notifications to your device)